marbl/binnacle/README.md

                         Position cutoff to consider delinking (Default=100)
 ```
 * When working with multiple samples, we use reads from the same sample to "correct" graph scaffolds and estimate span.
 But, we can use reads from all other samples to estimate coverage of graph scaffolds across samples.
 Using information from multiple samples can help reduce noise in the binnning phase, and we highly recommennt it.
-So, if you want to estimate coverage of graph scaffolds (Sample 1) from the reads of another sample (Sample 2), you will run Estimate_Abundances.py, just with these modifications.
+So, if you want to estimate coverage of graph scaffolds (Sample 1) from the reads of another sample (Sample 2), you will run Estimate_Abundances.py with these modifications.
 ```
 -g Provide graph scaffolds from Sample 1
 -a Coverage of contigs in Sample 1 by mapping reads of Sample 2 -- See Wiki for how to process coverage information